spotlightpa/poor-richard/content/news/2025-02-10-SPLDIRECTORIES0125.md

 +++
 authors = ["Charlotte Keith"]
-byline = "Charlotte Keith of Spotlight PA" description = "Widespread errors in PA insurance provider listings are going uncorrected for months, raising concerns about access to care, a new report shows." feed-exclude = false
+blurb = "Widespread errors in Pa. insurance provider listings are going uncorrected for months, raising concerns about access to care, a new report shows." byline = "Charlotte Keith of Spotlight PA" description = "Widespread errors in PA insurance provider listings are going uncorrected for months, raising concerns about access to care, a new report shows." feed-exclude = false